dmutti/books/Nodejs/The_Right_Way.md

 * They’re all asynchronous by default, but many come with equivalent `*Sync` versions.

 ## The Two Phases of a Node Program

+* To understand when it's OK to use synchronous file-access methods, you can think of Node programs as having two phases.
+* In the initialization phase, the program is getting set up, bringing in libraries, reading configuration parameters, and doing other mission-critical tasks.
+If something goes wrong at this early stage, not much can be done, and it’s best to fail fast.
+    * **The only time you should consider synchronous file access is during the initialization phase of your program.**

+# Networking with Sockets